mehtavishwa30/clippy-annote/tutorial.md

 | No attribution | Every answer cites the speaker |
 | Opaque Q&A | Grounded, timestamped citations |

+**Who this is for**

+Developers and developer relations professionaly who record and publish long-form educational video content on socials such as podcasts, fireside chats, panels and interviews at conferences, community calls, etc. This CLI tool helps them upload the raw file and turn it into a beautiful highlight clip with speaker-aware captions.

 ## 🚧 What we are building

-This guide will show you how to build a a command-line tool that can:
+This guide will show you how to build a command-line tool that can:
 - take a .mp4/wav video as input
 - automatically finds the most compelling clip using AI
 - generate captions based on diarized transcripts